kevmannn/yieldboon/README.md

 ## The problem (and a solution):
 > Create a service that shows today's total rainfall for counties that produce a lot of soybeans.
 The user can choose a state to filter the results.

-i.e. Represent the _location_ and _magnitude_ of rainfall for soybean-producing counties within a given state.

 ## Focus:
 > Frontend